Extremal permutations in routing cycles: Important notion and tools

 A {\em segment} is a sequence of consecutive pebbles.
-If all the elements in a segment are from $U$, then we call it to be an $U$-segment, and similarly for $W$-segments, $X$-segments and $Y$-segments.
-So we can group the pebbles between $u_r$ and $w_t$ along the positive direction as where $X_1, Y_1$ may be empty, and $win(A)$ is called the {\em initial window} of $A$.
-We denote the set of all other pebbles as $Z$.
-So sometimes we write $\pi$ as
+An $U$-segment is a segment whose pebbles are all in $U$, and likewise, we have $W$-segments, $X$-segments and $Y$-segments.
+So we can group the pebbles between $u_r$ and $w_t$ along the positive direction as where $X_1, Y_1$ may be empty, and $win(p_0)$ is called the {\em initial window} of $p_0$.
+So in the window $win(p_0)$ of the pebble $p_0$, from the leftmost (the $U$-segment) to $p_0$, the segments are alternatively $U$- and $Y$-segments, and from the rightmost (the $W$-segment) to $p_0$, the segments are alternatively $W$- and $X$-segments.
+We shall use this notation without further notice.